-It’s how these technologies have combined to enhance collaboration and remove obstacles that drives true transformation.
+It’s how these technologies have combined to enhance collaboration and remove obstacles that drive true transformation.

 Today, we are witnessing the rise of a new kind of workplace.
 This modern workplace leverages connectivity in new and surprising ways by breaking down barriers of distance, department, and hierarchy.